nonelabs/tim.assistant/README.md

 # TIM Messenger - AI assistant for medical history assessment

+Example Python implementation of an LLM-based assistant that can conduct medical history interviews through the Matrix messaging platform.
+The focus is on simplicity and comprehensibility rather than employing state-of-the-art methods.

 ## Install requirements (Ubuntu)
 Install NVIDIA drivers and CUDA if not yet done.